-The instrument most naturally associated with regulation are laws.
-Laws are ex post instruments developed to find practical (not ideal) justice in a concrete case.
+The instrument most naturally associated with regulation is: law.
+Laws are ex-post instruments developed to find practical (not ideal) justice in a concrete case.
 Laws are usually developed by experts who intend to codify 'normal' or positively discriminated behavior.